satyakresna/kiss-kit/README.md

 ## How to use this kit

+> **Note:** This starter kit has lite version.
+Lite version is a version without Rollup and Single Page Application.
+If you want to use this version then run `degit satyakresna/kiss-kit#lite your-project-name`.

 1. Install [Degit](https://github.com/Rich-Harris/degit).
 2. Run `degit satyakresna/kiss-kit your-project-name`.
 3. Install dependencies with `npm install`.